 Law, Government, Business & Science

-Robert Shapiro: Celebrity Lawyer, Fame, and Legal Access
+Robert Shapiro: The Celebrity Lawyer Who Turned Fame Into Legal Access

 Robert Shapiro is one of those American lawyers whose name survives because it fused two very different kinds of visibility.